 - Proficient in Microsoft Office

-If you have any questions about the ISACorps program and the available positions, contact Enrique Castillo, ISACorps Recruitment Coordinator: Enrique.Castillo@isac.illinois.gov, (847) 951-9222.
+To learn more about the position, visit facebook.com/ISACorps.Recruitment.
+If you have further questions about the program or the selection process, contact Enrique Castillo, ISACorps Recruitment Coordinator: Enrique.Castillo@isac.illinois.gov, (847) 951-9222.

 It is the policy of ISAC to provide equal employment opportunities without regard to race, creed, color, religion, national origin, ancestry, age, sex, marital status, disability, or any other non-merit factor including but not limited to, sexual orientation.